 After appetizers, they handed us chopped salads that looked fairly basic at first glance—I remember lettuce, tomato, avocado, feta and dressing.
 Then I took a bite and forgot about chocolate for a minute.
 That dressing!

 I immediately tracked down the owner of the place to ask about it.
 He said it was a “honey-Dijon vinaigrette with yogurt base” and I vowed to recreate it at home.
+Mind you, this dressing is quite different from a classic vinaigrette.

 I started with the honey-mustard vinaigrette that I made for my cookbook, which I love as written.
 I reduced the oil and added plain Greek yogurt until it tasted like the dressing at Sibu.